Georgia State Panthers: South Alabama

 Both Georgia State and South Alabama's football teams were founded and played their first games within a year of each other, with South Alabama's first season starting in 2009 and Georgia State's first season starting in 2010.
 After finishing their first season without a loss, South Alabama faced Georgia State on October 30, 2010, who until that point had a 5–3 record.
 The game was held at South Alabama's home field, Ladd–Peebles Stadium in Mobile, Alabama.
 The final score, a loss of 34–39, kept South Alabama's perfect record intact while Georgia State fell in their first season to 5–4.
 This set the stage for the 2011 season game between the two programs.

 Georgia State set their home match against South Alabama as their homecoming game.
 Although South Alabama had already suffered their first loss earlier in the season, Georgia State's record going into the game of 1–5 left the odds in favor of a South Alabama win.
 However, after seemingly winning the game in regulation time by an interception by Mark Hogan with 8 seconds on the clock, the referees called a false start penalty negating the play.
 In the second overtime period, Hogan intercepted another ball to win the game, giving one of only three wins on the season, and setting the record at 1–1.

 During the 2011–12 offseason, it was announced that Georgia State would join the Sun Belt Conference, the same conference to which South Alabama belonged, setting up yearly games between the two teams.

 During the 2014 offseason, South Alabama set their home game against GSU during the 2014–15 season as their homecoming game, announcing the title "Clash of the Claws" to represent the scrimmage, referencing both schools' use of big cats as their mascots.

 In 2015, South Alabama visited the Georgia Dome holding a season record of 5–4.
 A victory by the Jaguars would have granted them instant bowl eligibility.
 However, Georgia State won the game 24–10.
 South Alabama would go on to lose the remainder of its 2015 games and be denied a bowl slot.

-The series record in football currently stands at 3–4 in South Alabama's favor.
+The series record in football currently stands at 5–4 in Georgia State's favor.